- Shows and Tickets

 Elaine Lipinsky Family Foundation

-Single Tickets to The Blameless are not yet on sale, but tickets may be purchased as part of a money-saving season package.
+Tickets may also be purchased as part of a money-saving season package.
 Please see our 2016-2017 Season Package page or contact the Box Office at (619) 234-5623 for more information.

 This series provides Old Globe patrons with an opportunity to closely connect with productions both onstage and backstage.
 A panel selected from the artistic company of each show (playwrights, actors, directors, designers, and/or technicians) engages patrons in an informal and illuminating presentation of ideas and insights to enhance the theatre going experience.
 Each Insights Seminar takes place 90 minutes before curtain time on the Tuesday after performances begin, and includes an informal reception 30 minutes before the start.
 FREE; no reservations necessary.